Bern Switzerland Temple: History

+There have been church members in Switzerland since the mid-19th century.
+The church's first missionary entered Switzerland in 1850, with the encouragement of Lorenzo Snow of the Quorum of the Twelve Apostles, who was attempting to establish a mission in Italy and surrounding countries.
+Snow visited Switzerland in February 1851 to dedicate the land for missionary work, and in March 1851 the first Swiss converts were baptized.
+As of October 2024, there are over 9,000 church members in Switzerland.

 The 7 acre lot was selected in July 1952 by LDS Church president David O. McKay and Samuel E. Bringhurst, then president of the Swiss-Austrian Mission.
 The architects were Edward O. Anderson and Wilhelm Zimmer.
-Groundbreaking and dedication of the lot were performed by McKay on 5 August 1953.
-He dedicated the temple on 11 September 1955.
+Groundbreaking and dedication of the lot were performed by McKay on 5 August 1953, who later dedicated the temple on 11 September 1955.
 The temple was known as the "Swiss Temple" until the current naming convention for temples was adopted in the late 1990s.

-The Bern Switzerland temple has four ordinance rooms, seven sealing rooms, and a total floor area of 35546 sqft.
+The Bern Switzerland Temple has four ordinance rooms, seven sealing rooms, and a total floor area of 35546 sqft.
 Its temple district includes stakes in France, Switzerland, and the district in Jerusalem, Israel.

-The presentation of the endowment was particularly challenging in this temple, because it was the first international one, requiring many different languages for its attendants.
-It was solved by using a film, dubbed in all required languages.
-Gordon B. Hinckley supervised the initial making of this film and was the person responsible for transporting the film to Switzerland.
-Since then all new temples have been equipped with recordings in lieu of live presentations by temple workers.
-Today, only the Manti Utah Temple and the Salt Lake Temple use live presentation instead of film (although the church announced in 2021 that these temples will convert to use of film after extensive remodeling).
+Originally, presentation of the endowment was particularly challenging, since it was the first international temple, requiring many different languages for its patrons.
+This was solved by using a film, dubbed in all required languages.
+Gordon B. Hinckley, as a church employee, supervised the initial making of the film and was responsible for transporting it to Switzerland.
+The Los Angeles California Temple, which was dedicated in 1956, was the last one designed for live endowments; since then all new temples have been equipped with recordings instead of live presentations by temple workers.
+For several decades, only the Manti Utah and Salt Lake temples used live presentations, but the church announced in 2021 that both temples would convert to the use of a film after extensive remodeling.

+In early 1990, the temple closed for renovations.
 After the complete renewal of the interior, the temple was rededicated by Hinckley, who was then a member of church's First Presidency, on 23 October 1992.
-In connection with the fiftieth anniversary of its dedication, a 4 m statue of the angel Moroni was erected on top of the tower on 7 September 2005.
+In connection with the fiftieth anniversary of its dedication, a 4 m statue of the angel Moroni was placed on top of the tower on 7 September 2005.

-In 2020, like all the church's other temples, the Bern Switzerland Temple was closed in response to the coronavirus pandemic.

-The Bern Switzerland temple is featured briefly in the Woodkid music videos for "Iron" and "Run Boy Run".
+The temple is featured briefly in the Woodkid music videos for "Iron" and "Run Boy Run".
 Though the building is located in Münchenbuchsee, its postal address is assigned to the neighboring municipality of Zollikofen.

+In 2020, like all the church's others, the Bern Switzerland Temple was closed for a time in response to the COVID-19 pandemic.